kyma-project/telemetry-manager/docs/contributor/releasing.md

 9. Verify the [Prow Status](https://status.build.kyma-project.io/) of the postsubmit job (`post-telemetry-manager-release-module`).
    - Once the postsubmit job succeeds, the new Github release is available under [releases](https://github.com/kyma-project/telemetry-manager/releases).
-   - If the postsubmit job failed, retrigger it by removing the tag from upstream and pushing it again:
+   - If the postsubmit job fails, retrigger it by removing the tag from upstream and pushing it again:
      ```bash
      git push --delete upstream {RELEASE_VERSION}
      git push upstream {RELEASE_VERSION}